Host Community Respecting Refugee Housing: Introduction

-The very problematic part of forced displacement is the fact that $38\%$ of all refugees\footnote{From the strict sociological point-of-view, not all forcibly displaced persons are classified as refugees.
-Slightly abusing the notation, we will use the term refugee and displaced person interchangeably.} are hosted in only five countries~\cite{UNHCR2022}.
+The very problematic part of forced displacement is the fact that~$38\%$ of all refugees\footnote{From the strict sociological point-of-view, not all forcibly displaced persons are classified as refugees.
+Slightly abusing the terminology, we will use the terms refugee and displaced person interchangeably.} are hosted in only five countries~\cite{UNHCR2022}.
 And these are only the absolute numbers.
 For example, in Lebanon, every one in four people is a refugee~\cite{NRC2022}.
 The redistribution of refugees seems to be a natural solution to this imbalance; however, not all countries are willing to accept all people.
-One such example can be the Czech Republic, which refuses to accept any Syrian refugees during the 2015 European migrant crisis, currently hosting the largest number of Ukrainian refugees per capita~\cite{UNHCR2022b}.
+One such example is the Czech Republic, which refused to accept any Syrian refugees during the 2015 European migrant crisis, hosting the largest number of Ukrainian refugees per capita as of 2023~\cite{UNHCR2022b}.

 Even with working and widely accepted redistributing policies, there is still a need to provide housing in specific cities and communities.
-From the good examples of such integration strategies~\cite{OECD2018} it follows that one of the most important characteristics is that members of the accepting community do not feel threatened by newcomers.
+From the good examples of such integration strategies~\cite{OECD2018,ZierschDW2023}, it follows that one of the most important characteristics is that members of the accepting community do not feel threatened by the newcomers.

 Inspired by this, we propose a novel computational model for refugee housing.
-Our ultimate goal is to find an assignment of displaced persons into empty houses of a community such that this assignment corresponds to the preferences of the inhabitants about the structure of their neighbourhoods and, at the same time, our model also takes into consideration the preferences of the refugees themselves, as refugees dissatisfied with their neighbourhood have a strong intention to leave the community.
-More precisely, in our model, we are given a topology of the community, which is an undirected graph, a set of inhabitants together with their assignment to the vertices of the topology and preferences over the shape of their neighbourhood, and a set of refugees with the same requirements on the neighbourhood shape.
-We want to find a housing of refugees in the empty vertices of the topology such that the housing satisfies a certain criterion, such as stability.
+Our ultimate goal is to find an assignment of displaced persons into empty houses of a community such that this assignment corresponds to the preferences of the inhabitants about the structure of their neighborhoods and, at the same time, our model also takes into consideration the preferences of the refugees themselves, as refugees dissatisfied with their neighborhood have a strong intention to leave the community.
+More precisely, in our model, we are given a topology of the community, which is an undirected graph, a set of inhabitants together with their assignment to the vertices of the topology and preferences over the shape of their neighborhood, and a set of refugees with the same requirements on the neighborhood shape.
+We want to find housing for refugees in the empty vertices of the topology so that the housing satisfies a certain criterion, such as stability.